irllabs/simplevr/README.md

 This project makes use of Material UI.\
 [https://material-ui.com/](https://material-ui.com/)

-The theme is customisable in App.js.
+The theme is customizable in App.js.

-The project also uses Aframe-react.\
+The project also uses aframe-react.\
 [https://github.com/supermedium/aframe-react](https://github.com/supermedium/aframe-react).